Plastic Surgery for Teens

 Some teens have a problem with acne including scarring and that is usually the reason for requesting either of these next two procedures.
 While microderabrasion is most effective for patients in the early stages of aging, teens have also benefited from this technique.

-However it is not appropriate for severe acne advanced aging signs, sunburns, extensive hyper pigmentation, sensitive skin or some skin disorders.
+However, these procedures are not appropriate for severe acne, advanced aging signs, sunburns, extensive hyper pigmentation, sensitive skin or some skin disorders.
 This procedure takes from 10 days to 3 weeks to heal.
 Last year 9,563 microabrasions were done at an average cost of $152.

 Laser treatment is also used on leg veins and hair removal.
 For laser treatments: skin resurfacing cost $2193 and 16,310 procedures were done last year; laser treatment of leg veins was done 19,933 at a cost of $400 and laser hair removal for $405 was done 65,308.
 All of this was on teens from 13-19.